donnes/pokesearch-app/README.md

 ### State Management

-- **Zustand**: Utilized for global state management.
-Zustand offers a straightforward setup compared to Redux, making it the ideal choice.
-The primary use case in this project is to manage favorites, with the added functionality of persisting these favorites in `localStorage`.
-  - The favorites store is implemented in `src/hooks/use-favorite-store.ts`.
 - **nuqs**: Type-safe search params state manager for Next.js.
 It provides a simple and intuitive API for managing search params in Next.js applications.
   - It was used to manage the search input value, this is the only place where the search params are used.

+### Database and Cache Management

+- **Supabase**: Supabase is a cloud-based Firebase alternative that provides a fully-managed database, authentication, and storage services.
+  - Used for authentication, and save favorites.
+- **Upstash Redis**: Upstash Redis is a Redis cloud service that provides a fully-managed Redis instance with high availability and performance.
+  - Used during search to partially match the search term with the pokemon names.

-### Data Fetching and Management
+### Data Fetching

 - **TanStack Query**: Used for API data fetching management, caching and mutations.
 - **API Interactions**: TanStack Query is also used to perform mutations in the Zustand store.\
-  I like to keep queries and mutations in a two separate files, for me it enhances maintainability.
+  I like to keep queries and mutations only in two separate files, for me it enhances maintainability.
   - Queries: `src/hooks/use-queries.ts`
   - Mutations: `src/hooks/use-mutations.ts`